ero67/rust-task-orchestrator/README.md

 ## AI-Assisted Development

-This project was developed with AI-assisted tools (Cursor AI) for code generation, explanation, and guidance throughout the implementation process.
+This project was developed with AI-assisted tools for explanation and guidance throughout the implementation process.